micalisfme/micalisfme.github.io/_posts/2024-06-24-workshop-gsm-domino.md

 #canonical_url: https://www.csrhymes.com/development/2018/05/28/why-use-a-static-site-generator.html
 ---

-The last three days, from Monday 24th to Wednesday 26th of June, INRAE (MaiAge & MICALIS) teams organised a workshop on microbial community-level genome scale modelling for consortia design.
+The last three days, from Monday 24th to Wednesday 26th of June, INRAE (MaiAge & MICALIS) teams organised a workshop on microbial community-level genome scale modelling (GSM) for consortia design.

 This activity was organized by INRAE scientist from #[DominoEU](/projects/domino/) WP3 (dedicated to open food microbiome database and tools) for WP4 (Microbial consortia design for plan-based fermented foods) partners.
 It was also the opportunity to align methodologies developed in French ANR #Metasimfood project (https://www.metasimfood.inrae.fr/) to those being developed in #DominoEU project.